marcusgia2505/classsExGameInstructions/docs/Elements.rst

 maximal number
 	This limits the maximal number of answers to be displayed.
 E.g. if this is set to 10, only the 10 most frequent answers are shown. show element
-	Always display element or only if stage is activated. count
+	Always display element, only if stage is activated or only if it's activated and after.
-	Participants are counted all together (or per treatment / role / group).

 Results game matrix
 --------------------